JAsuranbots/Asuran_FileStoreBots/README.md

 ## Then Paste Start Command Text (Found in run cmd.txt file)

 ### Features:
-- In PM Just Forward or Send any file it will save on Database & give you the Access Link.
+- In PM Just Forward or Send any **video/file/photo** it will save on Database & give you the Access Link.
 - In Channel Add Bot as Admin with Edit Rights.
 When you will send any file or media in Channel it will Edit the Broadcast Message with Saved Link Button.
 - You can also Broadcast anythings via this Bot.
 - You can also Do Force Sub to a Channel to allow access the Bot.